adam-abed-abud/adam-abed-abud.github.io/index.md

 ---

-<span class="fa fa-code about-icon"></span> I work as a Computer Engineer / Applied Physicist at [CERN](https://home.cern/)
+I work as a **Computer Engineer / Applied Physicist** at [CERN](https://home.cern/).
+I specialize in Data Acquisition Systems for particle physics experiments, mainly focusing on software development and performance optimization.

-I specialize in Data Acquisition Systems for particle physics experiments, focusing on software development and performance optimization.
-During the day, you can find me working on storage technologies, C++ development or performance benchmarking of applications.
+<span class="fa fa-code about-icon"></span> During the day, you can find me working on storage technologies, C++ development or performance benchmarking of applications.
 During the night, I like to test, install and play with the latest technologies.
 These can range from python libraries, developing applications with Arduino/ESP32 microcontrollers, testing linux distros or analyzing large data sets (weather, climate change, environment, etc.) using machine learning techniques.

-<span class="fa fa-university about-icon"></span> I have a master degree in Nuclear Physics from Italy :italy: and a PhD in Applied Physics specializing in computer engineering and data storage technologies from the UK :brazil:

 In the past I have worked on: